ochudnov/airflow-basic/README.md

 airflow scheduler

 # visit localhost:8080 in the browser and enable the example dag in the home page

-# ctrl-c to kill scheduler
+# kill the scheduler
+# ctrl-c

-# fg to return web from foreground and ctrl-c to kill web
+# return the web from foreground
+fg

+# kill the web
+# ctrl-c

+# exit virtualenv
+deactivate
 ```